gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ### Compositor Services

 Compositor Services is visionOS-specific API that lets you draw directly to the Apple Vision Pro displays (there is one for each eye).
 It provides a bridge between your SwiftUI code and your Metal rendering engine code by giving you a layer, which contains the Metal types, textures, and other information you need.
 This layer also provides timing information to help you manage your app’s rendering loop and deliver frames of content in a timely manner.
+It does so by allowing us to query a `LayerRenderer.Frame` on each frame.
+This `Frame` holds a `Drawable` that we can use for rendering our Metal graphics.

 ## Dissecting a Frame of RAYQUEST